shibins/apex-plugin-chart-waterfall/README.md

 # Oracle APEX Region Plugin - Watterfall Chart
-Region Plugin to demonstrate the integration of JET Charts not currently exposed in APEX.
+Region Plugin to demonstrate the integration of JET Charts in APEX.

 ## Changelog